MAGIC-AI4Med/MMedLM/README.md

 ![](assets/overview.png)

 ## News
+[2023.2.21] Our leaderboard web can be found [here](https://henrychur.github.io/MultilingualMedQA/).
+We look forward to more superior efforts in multilingual medical LLMs!.

 [2024.2.21] Our pre-print paper is released ArXiv.
 Dive into our findings [here](https://arxiv.org/abs/2402.13963).

 [2024.2.20] We release [MMedLM](https://huggingface.co/Henrychur/MMedLM) and [MMedLM 2](https://huggingface.co/Henrychur/MMedLM2).
 With an auto-regressive continues training on MMedC, these models achieves superior performance compared to all other open-source models, even rivaling GPT-4 on MMedBench.